-A second strategy has been explored in MuirMcNeil Five.
-To facilitate visual differentiation between characters with minimum intervention, the core of the lower case, from baseline to x-height, divides into either two or three horizontal sections.
-Following principles similar to those used by Walter Ballmer in his logo and lettering designs for Olivetti in 1971, this allows stroke proportions to be modulated more subtly and more naturally than in many constructed types.
+The stencil contours and void spaces of the Five typefaces reference designs such Kombinations-Schrift, drawn by Josef Albers’ in 1921, along with compressed rectilinear sans serifs from the 1960s such as Letraset’s Compacta and Walter Haettenschweiler’s Schmalfette Grotesk from 1954.
+In MuirMcNeil Five the lower case, from baseline to x-height, divides into either two or three horizontal sections.
+Following principles similar to those used by Walter Ballmer in 1971 for his Olivetti logo and lettering designs, this allows stroke proportions to be modulated more fluently and more naturally than is common in constructed types.